nhsuk/manage-vaccinations-in-schools/docs/branching.md

 Below is a visual representation of the branching strategy.
 For concreteness lets consider the next version being developed for release v2.0.0:

-Outside a release cycle, features get merged into main:
+Generally, features for the upcoming release are merged into `next`:

 ```mermaid
 gitGraph